Nottingham Hellfire Harlots Roller Derby

-Nottingham Hellfire Harlots Roller Derby is a flat track roller derby league based in Nottingham, England.
-Founded in April 2010, the league has two travel teams who play against teams from other leagues.
-It is a member of the United Kingdom Roller Derby Association (UKRDA) and the Women's Flat Track Derby Association (WFTDA).
+Nottingham Hellfire Harlots Roller Derby was a flat track roller derby league based in Nottingham, England.
+Founded in April 2010, the league had two travel teams who played against teams from other leagues.
+It was a member of the United Kingdom Roller Derby Association (UKRDA) and the Women's Flat Track Derby Association (WFTDA).
+The league announced their disbanding on the 3rd of August, 2023, citing the difficulties with continuing to run a grassroots sports team.

 History

-The league was founded in May 2010 by seven former members of the Nottingham Roller Girls.
+The league was founded in May 2010 by seven former members of Nottingham Roller Derby.
 The main focus was to create a driven and, most importantly, competitive amateur sporting team.
 They initially trained at Sport Nottingham, but lost access to the venue and, after a long search, moved to the Djanogly City Academy before finally setting up their permanent home at Southglade Leisure Centre.

 In December 2011, the Hellfire Harlots won the Broxtowe Sports Club of the Year award.
 Later that year, the league joined the UK Roller Derby Association.
 In October 2012, the Harlots were accepted as a member of the WFTDA Apprentice Program, and became a full member in December 2013.

 In May 2014, the Hellfire Harlots took part in the Nottingham Playhouse's tribute to Torvill and Dean, Mass Bolero, and can be seen towards the end of the piece.

 In February 2015, the Hellfire Harlots won their first British Champs game against Hot Wheel Roller Derby in their first Tier 2 British Roller Derby Championships.

 The Hellfire Harlots also took part in their first WFTDA tournament, "A Skate Odyssey", hosted by GO-GO Gent Roller Derby, in Ghent 15–17 May 2015.

 In April 2016, the Hellfire Harlots took part in West Track Story IV, hosted by Nantes Roller Derby, in Nantes.